 - Vanilla extract

-- Distilled white or white wine Vinegar
+- Distilled white vinegar or cider vinegar

 - Red food colouring paste – NOT liquid.
 I used Squires Food Colour paste “Christmas Red”

 - White chocolate (not cooking chocolate) I use Callebeut chocolate – it melts beautifully and I have never had a problem with it splitting.

 - Icing Sugar